CsBigDataHub/working-with-vim/pages/configuration.md

 <span class="sidenote">Use vim, vim is great!</span> You can check out my [.vimrc in my dotfiles](https://github.com/mkaz/dotfiles/blob/master/rcfiles/.vimrc).
 I've used Neovim in the past and it is a great project encouraging development in Vim.
 I didn't really notice any real difference between using either.

 I don't recommend just copying and pasting mine or anyone's vim config.
 Most config is just one person's preferences, especially for shortcuts.
-The important part is to be able to read and understand what shortcuts and features they are implementing, and see if that can improve your workflow.
+The important part is to be able to read and understand what shortcuts and features they are implementing.
+See if that can improve your workflow.

-Your muscle memory may want settings or mappings to use a different set of keys; learning how it works allows you to shape vim to fit you.
+Your muscle memory may want settings or mappings to use a different set of keys; learning how it works allows you to shape Vim to fit you.

 ## Leader

 First, the `<Leader>` is a special variable intended to be used for user definitions.
-Using a leader to prefix a command will help avoid conflicts with other default vim commands, though this depends on what you set your leader variable to.
+Using a leader to prefix a command will help avoid conflicts with other default Vim commands, though this depends on what you set your leader variable to.
 By default the leader key is `\` but it is common to map it to `,` which I do.
 You set the `<Leader>` variable using:

 ```vim
 let mapleader=","